Gordonby/securing-azure-storage-accounts/README.md

 {}
 ```

+## Summary

+The bicep file [storage.bicep](storage.bicep) shows how to create a Storage Account with the configuration.

+[azPolicy-softdelete.bicep](azPolicy-softdelete.bicep) creates a Subscription Scoped Azure Policy to address the Soft Delete configuration with `deny` and `modify` policy effects.

 ## Remaining Risks

 After implementing the protections above, the data in your storage accounts will be well protected.